samthebest/dump/sams-scala-tutorial/platonic-programming.md

 ## Variables Outside Functions

-TODO languages that allow variables to exist in an object or namespace are bad.
+TODO examples - languages that allow variables to exist in an object or namespace are bad.

 ## Concrete Examples